apache/www-site/content/foundation/marks/pmcs.md

 registration must be transferred to the ASF.

-**If** a new community coming to the Apache Incubator has a long history of using an existing domain name, and has a significant userbase, then the podling may *request* to keep these names for **limited uses** once the podling graduates to TLP.
+**If** a new community coming to the Apache Incubator has a long history of using an existing domain name, and has a significant userbase, the podling may *request* to keep these names for **limited uses** once the podling graduates to TLP.